 (ii) Export/Import Have any changes to export/import settlements been introduced during martial law?
 Yes.
 The National Bank of Ukraine ("NBU") adopted Resolution No. 18 dated 24 February 2022 "On Operation of Banking System Under Martial Law" which reduces deadlines for settlements on export/import operations carried out starting from 5 April 2022 from 365 days to 180 days (with some exceptions).
-However, under transactions for the export of certain agricultural products carried out starting from 11 November 2023 the maximum settlement period is 90 days.
 The above deadline shall not apply to export/import operations in the amount of less than 400 000 UAH (or approximately 9 881 USD) (except for the fragmentation of such operations).
 Have any trade restrictions related to the Russian Federation been introduced during martial law?
 Yes.
 Starting from 9 April 2022, the import of goods to Ukraine from the Russian Federation is prohibited accordance with Resolution of the Cabinet of Ministers of Ukraine No. 426 dated 9 April 2022 "On Application of Ban on Import of Goods from the Russian Federation".
 Have any changes to the procedure of import of humanitarian aid been introduced?
 From the very beginning of the full-scale Russian military invasion of Ukraine, the import of humanitarian aid was simplified, and a declaratory principle applied.
-Starting from 1 December 2023, the new procedure for the import of humanitarian aid into Ukrainea providing for the implementation of the automated system of registration of humanitarian aid in Ukraine was adopted.
-During the transition period until 1 April 2024 , humanitarian aid may be either still imported into Ukraine based on a declarative principle or with the use of the newly adopted procedure.
+Starting from 1 December 2023, the new procedure for the import of humanitarian aid into Ukraine providing for the implementation of the automated system of registration of humanitarian aid in Ukraine was adopted.